TrialGrid manages Standard Libraries in a hierarchy of linked Drafts:

 For every object in the Draft TrialGrid can determine if it is:

-If the object is not found or if it is different from the standard definition then this should be explained.
+If the object is not found or if it is different from the standard definition in a way that is not allowed then this should be explained.

 Explaining and Approving Differences¶